sergiorossini/curriculum/README.md

 WID**.
 Deeper in my history, I worked as a full stack with **Spring**, **Struts**, **JSP**, **Java Script**, **Grails** and **PostgreSQL**.

-* During short periods, I also had an opportunity to work with Azure, when I learned more about **Kubernetes**, **Helm Charts**,
+* During short periods, I also had an opportunity to work with Azure, where I learned more about **Kubernetes**, **Helm Charts**,
 **Terraform scripts** and **pipeline creation**.